pingcap/docs/develop/dev-guide-sample-application-python-mysqlclient.md

 - Build and run your app.
 Optionally, you can find sample code snippets for basic CRUD operations.

 > **Note:**
-> This tutorial works with TiDB Serverless, TiDB Dedicated and TiDB Self-hosted.
+> This tutorial works with TiDB Serverless, TiDB Dedicated and TiDB Self-Hosted.

 ## Prerequisites

 - [Python **3.10** or higher](https://www.python.org/downloads/).
 - [Git](https://git-scm.com/downloads).
 - A TiDB cluster.
 If you don't have a TiDB cluster, you can create one as follows:
-    - (Recommended) Follow [Creating a TiDB Serverless Cluster](/dev-guide-build-cluster-in-cloud.md) to create your own TiDB Cloud cluster.
+    - (Recommended) Follow [Creating a TiDB Serverless Cluster](/develop/dev-guide-build-cluster-in-cloud.md) to create your own TiDB Cloud cluster.
-    - Follow [Deploy a Local Test TiDB Cluster](../quick-start-with-tidb.md#deploy-a-local-test-cluster) or [Deploy a Production TiDB Cluster](../production-deployment-using-tiup.md) to create a local cluster.
+    - Follow [Deploy a Local Test TiDB Cluster](/quick-start-with-tidb.md#deploy-a-local-test-cluster.md) or [Deploy a Production TiDB Cluster](/production-deployment-using-tiup.md) to create a local cluster.

 ## Run sample app to connect to TiDB